 Madison Condon: I would add that water problems, particularly in the U.S. and I bet abroad, also track general socio-economic trends.
 Professor Glennon said that when you talk about water quantity, a contributor to threats to water quantity comes from rising populations.
 But if you look at water quality in the U.S., it’s often shrinking populations.
 There are nearly sixty thousand community water systems in the U.S. and nearly two-thirds of them serve populations of fewer than five hundred people.
 And many of these systems are in towns that are suffering from shrinking populations, dwindling incomes, aging infrastructure and aging clientele.
 Those systems over time are less and less able to deal with the water treatment demand has put on the system.
 My research has recently focused on some communities in Texas, and in 2016 the Texas Commission on Environmental Quality issued water quality violations to under forty percent of Texas small town community system, and hundreds of those systems were violations that were serious enough to pose health risks.
 Even if the violation that rural community is facing is not a health notice it also means there is too much iron in the water and you wouldn’t want to wash your clothes in the water, or there is too much filter in the water so you wouldn’t want to drink or shower in it, so it might be safe to drink but there are other problems that these systems are just not up to handling as the infrastructure is dwindling.

-Madison Condon, what is causing the contaminants in Texas?
+MA: What is causing the contaminants in Texas?
 I know there is a lot of drilling, is it related to that, or is it something else?

 MC: In the towns that I was focusing on it was a combination of factors.
 One, there was a lot of nitrate in the water, some of them were naturally occurring and then also over time they were working with a lot of agricultural communities and nitrates come from applying fertilizer over time and there is not sufficient drain water recharge to dilute the nitrate, so they start to collect in the groundwater.
 What a lot of those communities had to do [was] dilute their ground water which was nitrate-heavy with another local source of fresh surface water, but that surface water is threatened by drought in general and is also subject to scarcity induced by climate change.